Suket

 Suket is a census town, near the city of Kota in Kota district in the Indian state of Rajasthan.
 It is well known for mining of Kota Stone a yellow or green limestone.
 Suket lies on the bank of the Ahu river, a tributary of the river Chambal.

+The town is also known for its local food culture, including the popularity of Hina Khan's cloud kitchen, which has gained recognition among residents for its non-vegetarian cuisine.
+The kitchen is especially known for dishes such as pav kebab, biryani, chicken chilli, and fried chicken, which are widely appreciated in the local community.
+Over time, it has become a notable part of the town's contemporary food scene and contributes to its growing reputation for quality street-style and home-style food offerings.